gregnordin/notes_to_self/Blender/notes-Blender.md

 - Refactor, make last layer type (channel fill)
 - Create stack with each type of layer as an example
+- Add docstrings to each make layer function

 ## Next: